maxutility2011/ezLiveStreaming/README.md

 # ezLiveStreaming

 ezLiveStreaming is a highly scalable and efficient live transcoding system written in Go. ezLiveStreaming provides friendly and industry-standard API for users to create and manage their live streams via web requests.
 A user can create a new live stream by submitting a *create_stream* request to the API server and specify how she wants the live stream to be transcoded and streamed, for example, what transcoding a/v codec, resolution, bitrate and frame rate, etc. to use for transcoding video streams, and what protocols (Apple-HLS or MPEG-DASH) to use for streaming to the viewers. ezLiveStreaming outputs and uploads stream media segments and manifests/playlists to cloud origin servers such as AWS S3.
+The microservices in ezLiveStreaming are all containerized and clustered, and are built to be stateless so you can easily add or remove server instances when workload changes.
 A simple transcoding UI for demo purposes is also provided.
 However, in practice you may prefer to integrate ezLiveStreaming into your own systems through its live transcoding API.

 If you have any questions regarding this project, please email to Bo Zhang at maxutility2011@gmail.com.